10 Mistakes in freestyle & how to correct them according to the WEST swimming technique

 (Stretch your arm according to your WEST flexibility level to prevent stopping)

-Three – Head held too high
+Swimming mistakes 3 – Head held too high

 Our survival instinct makes us lift our heads, especially in long distance swimming or open water swimming.
 In the past swimmers used to keep their head high in order to create elevation of the whole body.
 In WEST we say that lifting the head causes sinking of the feet, pressure to the neck and lower back, which causes us to work much harder and swim much slower.